Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/README.md

 Role Variables
 --------------

-We try to privide some example variable definitions in the coresponding task files.
+We try to provide some example variable definitions in the coresponding task files.
 This is [work in progress #14](https://github.com/Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/issues/14) ...